Media's Source for Weather Data and Information Canada

 National Alert Aggregation Dissemination System

 Environment Canada feeds much of its weather warning information to the National Alert Aggregation Dissemination (NAAD) System.
 This free information system gives easy access to distributors like radio, television and web so that they can broadcast the alert messages.
 Distributors like Google Public Alerts and the Weather Network receive Canadian weather alert information through the NAAD System.
-This information is also distributed to TV and Radio Broadcasters through the new national public alerting system called Alert Ready.

 Weather Media Site